-B712, vicinity Hobart Tasmania Australia, 2023
+B712, vicinity Hobart, Tasmania, Australia, 2023

-B712, vicinity Hobart Tasmania Australia, 2023
+B712, vicinity Hobart, Tasmania, Australia, 2023

-On 6 June 2023, a Boeing 717-200 was on base leg about 10 nm from Hobart when chlorine fumes became evident on the flight deck.
-As the aircraft became fully established on final approach, the Captain recognised signs of cognitive impairment and handed control to the initially unaffected First Officer.
-Just before touchdown, he was similarly affected but was able to safely complete the landing and taxi in.
+On 6 June 2023, a Boeing 717-200 was on base leg about 10 nm from Hobart, Australia, when chlorine fumes became evident on the flight deck.
+As the aircraft became fully established on final approach, the captain recognised signs of cognitive impairment and handed control to the initially unaffected first officer.
+Just before touchdown, the first officer was similarly affected but was able to safely complete the landing and taxi in.
 The same aircraft had experienced a similar event two days earlier with no fault found.
 The Investigation determined that the operator’s procedures for responding to crew incapacitation in flight had been inadequate.

 Description